Not only comic book superheroes are capable of incredible feats.

 Not only men are capable of superhuman deeds for the sake of others, especially when it comes to loved ones.
 A man in Virginia was repairing his car when it suddenly slipped off the jack and fell on its owner, crushing his chest.

 His 22-year-old daughter rushed to rescue him.
 With a superhuman effort, the girl managed to lift the colossus weighing a couple of tons and move it.
 Then she gave her father first aid before the arrival of the ambulance.

 5. A woman stops school bus

-Not only the courage and strength make a person a hero, while the ability to make quick decisions and act is no less important.
+Not only the courage and strength make a person a hero, but the ability to make quick decisions and act is no less important.
 In New Mexico, the driver of a school bus suddenly had a seizure and lost control of the car.
 Fortunately, the mother of one of the schoolgirls, who was waiting for the bus with her daughter in the parking lot, noticed it.

 She ran alongside the bus and using gestures convinced one of the children to open the door.
 Having got inside the bus, Rhonda Carlsen rushed to the driver’s seat, grabbed the wheel and stopped the bus.
 Her determination saved not only children but also passers-by who could easily get under the wheels of the bus.